rtiangha/CowPrompt/README.md

 ### Other Distributions
 Ensure that `xcowsay` (or/and `cowsay`) and `fortune` are installed in your system (either through your distribution's package manager or by manually compiling it).
 Then, you can use the included `Makefile` to install/uninstall the various pieces of CowPrompt.

 1. Edit the various Configuration Options in the `Makefile` to point to the proper paths in your file system.
+For example, the location where `fortune` stores its data files can vary depending on the distribution (ex. `/usr/share/games/forunes` vs. `/usr/share/fortune`).
 2. To install:
 - Install cowprompt:         `make install-cowprompt`
 - Install cowprompt-cli:     `make install-cowprompt-cli`